-- It is not required that the NTM halts in all computation paths.a - If $x \notin L$ , no nondeterministic choices should lead to a "yes" state. - The key is the algorithm's overall behavior not whether it gives a correct answer for each particular run. - Note that determinism is a special case of nondeterminism.
+- It is not required that the deciding NTM halts in all computation paths.a - If x ∉ L, no nondeterministic choices should lead to a "yes" state. - The key is the algorithm's overall behavior not whether it gives a correct answer for each particular run. - Note that determinism is a special case of nondeterminism.

-aSo "accepts" may be a more proper term.
+aUnlike the deterministic case (p.
+53).
+So "accepts" may be a more proper term.
 Some books use "decides" only when the NTM always halts.
 Decidability under Nondeterminism (concluded)